SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 - In this instance, the SiWx91x has established a secure connection with the AWS Cloud, subscribed to *aws_status* topic, and published a message "Hi from SiWx91x" on *siwx91x_status* topic.
 - The NWP processor is then set into associated power save mode.
-- Subsequently, the M4 processor is set in to power save.
+- Subsequently, the M4 processor is set into power save.
-- Later, the application performs publish through any of the three procedures described below:
+- Later, the application performs the publish through any of the three procedures described below:

-  *case 1*: When an incoming publish is received
+  *case 1*: When an incoming publish is received:
-  - Suppose, the message "Hi from AWS Cloud!" has been published by a test MQTT Client on *aws_status* topic.
-Upon reception of incoming publish, the NWP processor triggers M4 processor to wake up.
-The application then reads the received data, triggers a publish on *siwx91x_status* topic, and sets M4 processor back to sleep.
+  - Suppose the message, "Hi from AWS Cloud!", has been published by a test MQTT Client on *aws_status* topic.
+Upon reception of incoming publish, the NWP processor triggers the M4 processor to wake up.
+The application then reads the received data, triggers a publish on *siwx91x_status* topic, and sets the M4 processor back to sleep.

-  *case 2*: When **BTN0** is pressed on WPK
+  *case 2*: When **BTN0** is pressed on WPK:
-  - The button press triggers M4 processor to wake from sleep.
-The application then performs a publish on *siwx91x_status* topic, and sets M4 processor back to sleep.
+  - The button press triggers the M4 processor to wake from sleep.
+The application then performs a publish on *siwx91x_status* topic, and sets the M4 processor back to sleep.

   *case 3*: When ALARM-timer elapses
   - By default, the ALARM-timer periodicity is 30 seconds (**ALARM_PERIODIC_TIME**).
-During every iteration, the ALARM triggers M4 processor to wake from sleep.
-The application then performs a publish on *siwx91x_status* topic, and sets M4 processor back to sleep.
+During every iteration, the ALARM triggers the M4 processor to wake from sleep.
+The application then performs a publish on *siwx91x_status* topic, and sets the M4 processor back to sleep.

 - **NCP Mode**:

   ![NCP Application prints](resources/readme/application_prints_ncp.png)

-  - In this instance, the SiWx91x has established a secure connection with the AWS Cloud, subscribed to *aws_status* topic, and published a message "Hi from SiWx91x" on *siwx91x_status* topic.
+  - In this instance, the SiWx91x has established a secure connection with the AWS Cloud, subscribed to *aws_status* topic, and published a message, "Hi from SiWx91x" on *siwx91x_status* topic.
   - The NWP processor is then set into associated power save mode.

-  *case 1*: When an incoming publish is received
+  *case 1*: When an incoming publish is received:
-  - Suppose, the message "Hi from AWS Cloud!" has been published by a test MQTT Client on *aws_status* topic.
-Upon reception of incoming publish, the NWP processor triggers M4 processor to wake up.
-The application then reads the received data, triggers a publish on *siwx91x_status* topic, and sets M4 processor back to sleep.
+  - Suppose the message, "Hi from AWS Cloud!", has been published by a test MQTT Client on *aws_status* topic.
+Upon reception of incoming publish, the NWP processor triggers the M4 processor to wake up.
+The application then reads the received data, triggers a publish on *siwx91x_status* topic, and sets the M4 processor back to sleep.

-  *case 2*: When periodic publish timer elapses
+  *case 2*: When periodic publish timer elapses:
   - By default, the periodicity of the publish timer is 30 seconds (**PUBLISH_PERIODICITY**).
 For every **PUBLISH_PERIODICITY**, the application performs a publish on *siwx91x_status* topic.

 **Application notes**: